Noise-induced quantum synchronization: Stable synchronization condition

 \section{Stable synchronization condition}

 In this Section, we derive the stable synchronization condition given by Eq.~(8) of the main text.
 To this end, we try to find a configuration $l,k,N,u$ for which every mode except a single one decays.
-We require that every $m^u_{kl} = 0$ except for {only} one pair $k,l$ for a fixed $u$.
+We require that only a single pair $(k,l)$ fulfills $m^u_{kl} = 0$.
 By examining \cref{sup:total_decay}, we find that this is achieved when

 However, if $k$ solves the above equation, every integer multiple of $k$ is also a solution (the same holds for $l$ of course).
 A sufficient condition is given by $uk = N+1$.
 We further require that $ul = N+1$, but we are also constrained by $k \neq l$.
 As result, this condition becomes $ul = 2uk = N+1$.